Rocha, Uruguay: Demographics

-Source: Instituto Nacional de Estadística de Uruguay

 Geography

 The city is located on the intersection of Route 9 with Route 15, about 70 km northeast of San Carlos of Maldonado Department.
 The stream Arroyo Rocha flows along the west limits of the city.

 Climate

 Rocha has a mild humid subtropical climate (Cfa, according to the Köppen climate classification), with pleasant summers and cool winters.
 It was oceanic (Cfb) before the current climatic table (1961-1990 period).
 The precipitation is evenly distributed throughout the year, with an average of 1,123 mm.
 The hottest month, January, has an average temperature of 22.5 C, and the coldest month, July, has an average of 11.2 C. The average yearly temperature is 16.8 C.

-Transportation
+Transport

 Rocha is on the main road from Montevideo to the border with Brazil.
 Buses connect it to Montevideo.
 The rail station was closed in the 1980s.
 There is a small local airfield.
 There are plans to improve the local infrastructure substantially.
 The major project planned is to build a deep water port in or near La Paloma.
 There are also plans to build an airport to bring in tourism, for example, Rocha's lagoon has a circular bridge especially for it.